voicegain/platform/ANNOUNCE.md

 All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
 If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Maintenance release 1.109.1 is scheduled for 9/29/2024 between 11pm and 12am US Central Time

-New or changed functionality in other platform components:
+New or changed functionality in platform components:
 * BE-3088	Add dailyRepeatCalls to /sa/calls
 * BE-3011	Add dtmfEvents field to /sa/call
 * BE-2968	Add fallback in case of Azure TTS issues